 - Britt Stewart

-The Season 32 celebrities are:
+The Season 33 celebrities are:

-Deena Katz is the primary casting director of “Dancing with the Stars.”
+Deena Katz is the primary casting director of “Dancing With the Stars.”
 Throughout her long tenure with the show, she’s also had other roles with the hit series.
 From 2006–2011, Katz worked as a producer for the show.
 Additionally, she was the senior talent producer from 2008–2013 and a co-executive producer from 2011–2019.
-Katz’s other credits include “Dancing with the Stars: Juniors,” “Real Time with Bill Maher,” “Celebrity Big Brother,” and “The Masked Singer,” among others.
+Katz’s other credits include “Dancing With the Stars: Juniors,” “Real Time With Bill Maher,” “Celebrity Big Brother,” and “The Masked Singer,” among others.

 As Katz told Slate, the show was created to fill a hole in the reality series market.
-Instead of the knives-out, gossipy style of celebrity shows that were prevalent at the beginning of the 21st century (think “The Surreal Life”), “Dancing with the Stars” was pitched as easygoing and accessible. “[People on the show] are never fighting with each other,” Katz shared.
+Instead of the knives-out, gossipy style of celebrity shows that were prevalent at the beginning of the 21st century (think “The Surreal Life”), “Dancing With the Stars” was pitched as easygoing and accessible. “[People on the show] are never fighting with each other,” Katz noted.
 “They are just angry they aren’t learning their quickstep.”

 Each season, Katz has to pair a celebrity with a pro dancer as their competitive partner.
 Although the process involves “basic ideas of height to make sure that everybody has the best chance….
 It’s more about the personality,” she told Heavy.
 “Some of the athletes like to be coached differently than maybe an actor or somebody else.
 So I meet every single one of them because I want every single partnership to shine.”